-Transfer your AVC fund to another pension scheme or arrangement scheme benefits; and provided you have stopped paying AVCs, you can even transfer your AVC fund even if you continue to contribute to the LGPS.
+You can transfer your AVC fund to another pension scheme or arrangement, including to a scheme that offers flexible benefits, independently of your main scheme benefits; and provided you have stopped paying AVCs, you can even transfer your AVC fund even if you continue to contribute to the LGPS.
+If you choose to transfer your AVC, the transfer must be completed before your main LGPS benefits are paid to you.